Best Fast Electric Scooters (I Tested 34 & Shortlisted 10 Models)

 Another reason why the Klima’s forebearer – the NAMI Burn-e 2 – became a legend within the industry was its expansive suite of customization options.
 NAMI has wisely retained these capabilities on the Klima.
 Through the upgraded, IP65-rated display, you can access a host of p-settings that enable you to create new riding modes entirely from scratch.

-The Klima also cuts no corners when it comes to lighting.
+It also cuts no corners when it comes to lighting.
 Fronted by a 2000-lumen headlight that could reduce Dracula to ash, this is a scooter that’ll keep you safe come night or day.
 The supporting cast includes turn signals, a brake light, and a taillight.

-Keeping everything ticking over (understatement of the century) as you enjoy the full majesty of riding the Klima is its ginormous 60V 25Ah battery.
+Keeping everything ticking over (understatement of the century) as you enjoy the full majesty of riding the Klima is its generously-sized 60V 25Ah battery.
 This beast has a maximum range of 50 miles in its arsenal, or 39 miles if you’re really putting the pedal to the metal.
 Once empty, the battery will recharge in a pacey 6 hours thanks to the fast charger which is included in the box.

 But one spin on the Klima will likely convince you that this is more than enough for any rider.
 It excels from every angle – be it performance, ride quality, or build.